3. Material Accounting Policies

 The operating cycle is the time between the acquisition of assets for processing and their realisation in cash and cash equivalents.
 The Company has identified twelve months as its operating cycle.

-C. Financial instruments
+B. Financial instruments

 i) Recognition and initial measurement

+Trade receivables are amounts due from customers for services performed in the ordinary course of business and reflect the Company's unconditional right to consideration (that is, payment is due only on the passage of time).
 Trade receivables and debt securities are initially recognised when they are originated.
 All other financial assets and financial liabilities are initially recognised when the Company becomes a party to the contractual provisions of the instrument.

-A financial asset except trade receivables which are initially recognised at transaction price as per Ind AS 115 or financial liability is initially measured at fair value plus, for an item not at fair value through profit and loss (FVTPL), transaction costs that are directly attributable to its acquisition or issue.
+A financial asset (except trade receivables which are initially recognised at transaction price as per Ind AS 115) or financial liability is initially measured at fair value plus, for an item not at fair value through profit and loss (FVTPL), transaction costs that are directly attributable to its acquisition or issue.

 ii) Classification and subsequent measurement Financial assets: